kyoglesda/uploadapp/README.md

    npm start
    ```

-2. Open your web browser and navigate to `http://localhost:3000/upload` to access the upload page.
+2. Open your web browser and navigate to `http://localhost:3000/` to access the upload page.

+3. Click the Authenticate link to log into Google.

-3. Use the form to upload audio recordings and authenticate with Google.
+4. Use the form to upload audio recordings and authenticate with Google.

 ## Contributing